Ring singularity: As a toy wormhole

-Existence of ring singularities
+Existence

 It is generally expected that since the usual collapse to a point singularity under general relativity involves arbitrarily dense conditions, quantum effects may become significant and prevent the singularity forming ("quantum fuzz").
 Without quantum gravitational effects, there is good reason to suspect that the interior geometry of a rotating black hole is not the Kerr geometry.
 The inner event horizon of the Kerr geometry is probably not stable, due to the infinite blue-shifting of infalling radiation.
 This observation was supported by the investigation of charged black holes which exhibited similar "infinite blueshifting" behavior.
 While much work has been done, the realistic gravitational collapse of objects into rotating black holes, and the resultant geometry, continues to be an active research topic.